CorporateFounder/unitedStates_final/documentationEng/preambleEng.md

    but also one where the sum of all zeros is greater than that of an alternative blockchain.
 7. About 576 blocks are mined per day, which allows more to be mined.
 8. Difficulty is adjusted every half a year.
+9. if the index is even, then only those miners whose balance of shares is even can mine, if the index is not even, then that's it.

 ***src/main/java/International_Trade_Union/utils/UtilsBlock.java***